theHsEdition/PatrickHanus.com/_drafts/2017-11-02-pay-off-your-student-loads-in-2-years.md

 Never eat out, never drink out.
 This sounds depressing, but it's true.
 No matter how you shake it, eating out is a luxary and is one of the biggest ways people waste money.
 You have to remember that this is a temporary pain that will pass and once you pay off your loans you can eat, drink and be merry.

+Apart from giving yourself a slight “reward allowance” You need to bake it into your head that eating out is ALWAYS a waste of money.
+It’s never worth it.
+The only time I let myself eat out is when It’s with a bunch of people and it’s about the time I’m going to spend with them.
+But even this is rare.
+It’s okay to go out with friends and just order a water.
+Unconventional, yes, but I have done it countless times and I have still enjoyed myself.
+Food and alcohol are expensive and it doesn’t make sense to go out to eat when you own someone $30k.
+Even with a low interest rate.

 Work a second job.
 From what I hear alot of peole are doing this, but it's important to not just get any job.
 You want to find a job that allows you to get the best return for your time.
 If I had gotten a different job, I could make way more moeny, buy I decided to start a company with a friend of mine, helping businesses with their websites and their marketing.
 We brought in about $7k in our first year, it might not seem like much but it was good money and that was money that I could put towards my loans.
 I also see this as an investment, to make way more money in the future.